ArtPoon/slides/markdown/mbi3100-trees.md

 # Unscaled trees
 * Be very cautious of unscaled tree layouts
   * They make the tree look more resolved (fewer soft polytomies).
+  * This is a common ploy to mislead the audience!

 ![](/img/unscaled-tree.svg)